Joint College of African-American Pentecostal Bishops

 The Joint College of African-American Pentecostal Bishops (JCAAPB), more commonly known as the Joint College of Bishops (JCOB) or simply the Joint College, is a Christian organization founded in 1993.
-Established by bishops J. Delano Ellis, Wilbert Sterling McKinley, Roy E. Brown, and Paul S. Morton to train Pentecostal and Charismatic bishops and bishops-elect; and to introduce liturgical order and identity into African-American Pentecostalism; the organization is currently chaired by Archbishop David M. Copeland.
+Established by bishops J. Delano Ellis, Wilbert Sterling McKinley, Roy Edward Brown, and Paul Sylvester Morton to train Pentecostal and Charismatic bishops and bishops-elect; and to introduce liturgical order and identity into African-American Pentecostalism; the organization is currently chaired by Archbishop David M. Copeland.

 From the inception of the Joint College of African-American Pentecostal Bishops, its co-founders have been labeled as "leaders in the shift" among African American Pentecostals for introducing liturgical order and identity among Pentecostal or Full Gospel churches and denominations.

 History

-Foundation of the college

 The Joint College of African-American Pentecostal Bishops was established in November 1993, by J. Delano Ellis, Wilbert Sterling McKinley, Roy E. Brown, and Paul S. Morton.
 From its inception, Ellis, primate of the United Pentecostal Churches of Christ (presently the United Covenant Churches of Christ and Pentecostal Churches of Christ), was elected as the organization's chairman.

-Redefining episcopacy

 In 2003, Ellis published The Bishopric – A Handbook on Creating Episcopacy in the African-American Pentecostal Church, for Pentecostal prelates.
 Through this book, Ellis and JCOB introduced apostolic succession to many within the African-American Christian tradition, and the college reappropriated the history and purpose of vestments and the episcopacy for their Protestant traditions in contrast with their initial users in Catholicism and Anglicanism.

 Redefining the episcopacy for African-American Pentecostals in particular, Ellis and the college taught the chimere was a prophetic garment; in contrast, the chimere was originally part of academic dress before adoption by Anglican or Episcopalian bishops.
 Ellis and the Joint College also taught the fascia was the "towel used to wash His [Jesus] disciples feet," though it was worn by all Catholic clergy since 1624, and symbolizes chastity.
 Leaders within the Joint College of Bishops even promoted the five-fold ministry of the Apostolic-Prophetic movement, and the ordination of women.

-Initial controversies

 Between 2004-2005, when Bishop Carlton D. Pearson advocated for Christian universalism, Ellis and the college's board denounced Pearson as a heretic.

 In 2012, the organization admitted and certified a gay bishop, O.C.
 Allen of the Vision Church of Atlanta, though Ellis and the board later denounced the ordination of homosexuals.

 Following the death of J. Delano Ellis in September 2020, David M. Copeland succeeded as the organization's chairman as of 2025.